 Sometimes the blending of peoples here is palpable, like the other night when I drove through a snowstorm to get to the Orpheum, Fairfield’s movie theater.

-I wasn’t crazy about the featured film.
-But nightlife being what it is in these parts, I took a seat, grateful to be in our little movie house, happy to be able to escape into an imagined world for a spell, satisfied to be among my fellows — rich, poor, young, old, smoker, nonsmoker, sustainable, unsustainable, whatever they choose to be (and there’s no hiding it here).
-They were probably grateful for the same things, content to be in the warm (well, the upper seats) darkened room, cocooned within that unspoken small-town sense of community.
+I wasn’t crazy about the film that was showing.
+But nightlife being what it is in these parts, I took a seat, grateful to be in our little movie house, happy to escape into an imagined world for a spell, satisfied to be among my fellows — young, old, rich, poor, smoker, nonsmoker, sustainable, unsustainable, whatever they choose to be (and there’s no hiding it here).
+They too were probably grateful for the same things, content to be in the warm (well, the upper seats anyway) darkened room, cocooned within that unspoken small-town sense of community.

-Those sweet moments can still arise in a few similar hamlets too minor or unremarkable or out of the way to be considered noteworthy, but which can offer precious rewards to those willing to slow down and look a little below the surface.
+Those sweet moments can still arise in a few hamlets that the coastal elites consider too minor or unremarkable or out of the way to be noteworthy, but which can offer precious rewards to those willing to slow down and look below the surface.